MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

     ![Styles button.](media/edit-styles1.PNG "Styles button")

     > [!TIP]
     > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can reach out and select **Styles** and subsequent menu items directly with your finger.
-For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).
+For more information about manipulating holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).

 4. Select the style that you want to use.